vltn-old/WallpaperModifier/README.md

 This programm will allow you to select multiple wallpaper image and the programm will automaticly change your wallpaper every time.

-<i> Note: this programm is actually in developement so you probably will encountered few bugs <i>
+<i> Note: this programm is actually in developement so you probably will encountered few bugs </i>

 ## Requirements ##